evkx/evkx.github.io/content/models/nio/es8/ES8/_index.md

 ## Performance

 The Nio ES8 has a maximum power of 400KW (544hp).
 The total torque is 725nm.
-The 0-100km/h sprint (0-62mph) takes 4,9 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 4,9 seconds.
 The top speed is 200 km/h.

 ## Battery, range, and charging